-Vietnam is a ‘epicurean hotspot’.
-Travellers flock to Vietnam for its fragrant and delicious local cuisine.
 Vietnamese cuisine differs whether you are visiting the Northern, Central or Southern regions, it all comes down to the influences from China, Thailand and France which makes local Vietnamese food unique.
-Its freshness and flavoursome cuisine has won the hearts of many and Vietnamese Restaurants have popped up all around the world.
-Dishes like the fragrant noodle soup Pho that originated in Northern Vietnam has become the national dish of Vietnam.
+Its freshness and flavoursome cuisine have won the hearts of many and Vietnamese Restaurants have popped up all around the world.
+Dishes like the fragrant noodle soup Pho that originated in Northern Vietnam have become the national dish of Vietnam.
 Foodies will travel miles for the ‘best pho’.

 The Northern Region of Vietnam’s cuisine is heavily influenced by its neighbour China whilst the Southern Region is influenced by Thailand and Khmer/Cambodian cuisine.
 If you travel to Hue, in the central region you will enjoy a blend of both the North and South.